 Helec has over 17 years experience designing, installing and maintaining CHP systems across the UK.
 Our technical team can provide full applicable feasibility studies as well as looking to undertake a complete design and build installation package of a Biogas CHP system working from 30kWe units through to 1mWe and more.

 If you wish to know more about how Helec can look to help with your Biogas enquiry, then call the office on 01934 862264.

-Alternatively, browse through our range of gas CHP products page, or continue to read more information about Biogas and the AD process below.
+Alternatively, browse through our range of Biogas CHP products via our CHP partner Gentec, or continue to read more information about Biogas and the AD process below.

-The prime benefits for AD and Biogas generation is the production of a renewable power on site through combined heat and power cogeneration which reduces the need for national grid electrical power dependency, lowering electrical bills, reducing landfill bills whilst providing a useful diversity for the animal waste to produce low carbon fertilizer and provide a reduction in local carbon emissions.
+The prime benefits for AD and Biogas generation is the production of a renewable power on site through combined heat and power cogeneration which reduces the need for national grid electrical power dependency, lowering electrical bills, reducing landfill bills whilst providing a useful diversity for the animal, & or food waste to produce low carbon fertilizer and provide a reduction in local carbon emissions.

-The power generated on site can be used to run plant machinery, thermally heat the AD tanks to assist with the required temperature needed to eliminate disease and heat the hot water required for cleaning and processing.
+The power generated on site can be a revenue source as it is exported back into the Grid, used to run plant machinery and thermally heat the AD tanks to assist with the required temperature needed to eliminate disease and heat the hot water required for cleaning and processing.

 There are many positive aspects to Biogas Combined Heat & Power cogeneration, however be mindful the CHP engine is designed to have a consistent gas quality supply in order to run smoothly and this can be contaminated at the process stage by a variety of reasons, namely excessive water dilution in the tanks, cleaning agents creating Siloxanes (a variation of silicon) to name a few.